 - Documentation for your family if they are coming to Canada with you.

-UBC’s International Student Guide is an excellent place to get started.
-It describes documentation requirements, health insurance, taxes, travelling and staying in Canada after you graduate.
-It also includes information on academic support, money and banking, health and safety, as well as information about resources available for your family, if they accompany you.
+UBC’s International Student Guides for the Vancouver and Okanagan campuses are excellent starting points.
+They describe documentation requirements, health insurance, taxes, travelling and staying in Canada after you graduate.
+They also include information on academic support, money and banking, health and safety, as well as information about resources available for your family, if they accompany you.